 How and to what extent are human rights discussed, contested, and protected in Sub-Saharan Africa?
 This course considers answers to this question by taking seriously both variation and commonalities across Sub-Saharan African countries.
 Topics covered include slavery, apartheid, social and economic rights, LGBT rights, the International Criminal Court, and Kony 2012.
 The study of human rights in any context also requires some understanding of the configurations of power, state institutions and civil society in that context.
-Read more about Social Studies 98oa - Human Rights in Africa
+We therefore also devote some time to considering colonial Read more about Social Studies 98oa - Human Rights in Africa

 This course seeks to give an introduction to contemporary discussions about justice, human rights, and religion.
 It will survey the conceptions of rights within political theology and within contemporary theories of justice.
 Special attention will be given to the work of Rawls, Habermas, Nussbaum, Sen, Walzer, Sandel, Moltmann, Woltersdorf, and Schmitt.
 It will seek to show how a conception of human rights relates to religion within the framework of a discourse ethics.
 Note: Last hour of course is a required discussion session.
-Read more about Introduction to Human Rights and Justice
+Offered jointly with the Faculty of Arts and Sciences as Read more about Introduction to Human Rights and Justice

 Studies how human rights perspective illuminates relations between state authority and individuals and defines standards of behavior that societies agree to aspire to reach.
 Topics include the 1948 Universal Declaration of Human Rights, rights in political and economic spheres, the rights of women, children, and refugees, international human rights law and international humanitarian law, and the state, regional, and international processes and structures that establish and monitor the regime of international human rights law.